Software-Composition-Analysis-Tools-SCA-Tools-SCA-Vendors

 Overview:

-Semgrep Supply Chain is a lightweight SCA solution built for developers.
-It reduces noise through reachability analysis and offers license compliance, SBOM generation, and actionable fixes.
+Semgrep Supply Chain is a lightweight SCA solution designed for developers.
+It reduces alert fatigue using reachability-based prioritization and offers core features such as license compliance, SBOM generation, and actionable remediation.

-However, it lacks critical security coverage for CI/CD, build systems, and malware protection.
-Consequently, this leaves key gaps in the overall software supply chain, making it less suitable for comprehensive AppSec strategies.
+However, it lacks critical protections for CI/CD pipelines, build systems, and malware threats.
+As a result, key stages of the software supply chain remain exposed, limiting its suitability for comprehensive AppSec programs.

 Key Features: